neu-vi/ezflow/configs/README.md

 ### Additional Informations

 - KITTI dataset has been evaluated with a center crop of size `1224 x 370`.
-- FlowNetC and PWC-Net uses `padding` of size `64` for evaluating on the KITTI2015 dataset.
+- FlowNetC and PWC-Net uses `padding` of size `64` for evaluating the KITTI2015 dataset.
-- RAFT uses `padding` of size `8` for evaluating on the Sintel and KITTI2015 datasets.
+- RAFT uses `padding` of size `8` for evaluating the Sintel and KITTI2015 datasets.